fpoirotte/fpoirotte.github.io/src/blog/PHPFarm Episode 1 - Getting started.rst

 Okay, now that we understand what PHPFarm can be used for, how do we actually use it?

-Provided you have a standard developer environment (compilers, development headers, etc.), you first need to clone the project's git repository:
+Provided you have a standard developer environment (a compiler, development headers, etc.), you first need to clone the project's git repository:

 ..  sourcecode:: console

     clicky@localhost:~/$ git clone https://github.com/fpoirotte/phpfarm.git

-This will create a :dir:`phpfarm` folder in the current directory.
+This will create a :file:`phpfarm` folder in the current directory.
-Now, go to that folder and into the :dir:`src` subfolder, this is where all the good stuff is:
+Now, go to that folder and into the :file:`src` subfolder, this is where all the good stuff is:

 ..  sourcecode:: console